 Whether you are a first time mom or new to the area, choosing a provider that's right for you is an exciting, important step in your pregnancy and birthing journey.
 Start by educating yourself on the difference between types of prenatal care providers, particularly OB/GYNs, certified nurse midwives, certified professional midwives, and family physicians.
 Then identify what is important to you in your prenatal care and the type of birth you desire.
 If medical settings make you uneasy or you prefer less intervention and are more natural minded, a midwife or midwife group is likely to suite you better than an obstetrician, for instance.
 Do your research to find out who aligns best with being able to deliver the quality and type of prenatal care you envision for yourself.
 Read reviews about them, call their office to inquire about vaginal birth rates vs. Cesarean rates, post in on-line mom groups to get feedback from others, meet or interview some for yourself, and be sure visit the hospital or out-of-hospital birth center to get a feel for the culture of the place.
 As you progress through the trimesters, you will be spending a lot of time at prenatal appointments.
 If something doesn't feel right, it probably isn't.
 It may take some time and searching to find a provider that you trust and feel completely comfortable with.
 But keep in mind you have the ability to decline certain interventions, as well as change providers at any point, even late in your pregnancy.
 After all, you will only birth this baby once, so take your time with this huge decision and trust your instincts.

 I highly encourage prospective/current clients and their partners to be as proactive as possible throughout pregnancy and leading up to their birth.
 Preparing for birth is commonly compared to training for a marathon due to the physical & mental stamina and strength it demands.
 Most hospitals will offer a general 1-3 hour live or online class, which covers basic information.
 I strongly recommend more in-depth preparation than this, especially for those seeking an un-medicated natural birth experience.
 I provide this by meeting with clients and their partners one-on-one in the comfort of their own home to go over the Stages of Labor and practice Comfort Measures from my doula bag during a Labor Dress Rehearsal.
 This 1:1 interactive session ensures their ability to recognize signs of labor and manage the progression of labor as well as possible when the time comes.
-Other books, preparatory materials and postpartum resources I have available for loan, (in conjunction with hiring a doula), can also be an empowering means for achieving a natural birth experience and making a healthy adjustment to parenthood.
+Other books, preparatory materials and postpartum resources I have available for loan, can also be an empowering means for achieving a natural birth experience and making a healthy adjustment to parenthood.
 Maintaining a balanced diet, active lifestyle, and getting into the habit of practicing relaxation techniques are also important.

 No matter where or with whom you choose to delivery your baby, I will support your choices without bias.
 I do not promote any one philosophy or belief.
 My purpose is to help you achieve the safest, most satisfying birth possible.
 I am independent and self-employed.
 As your doula, I am working for you, not your medical provider, hospital or birth center.
 My responsibility is to nurture and protect your birth experience.